Digital-Anthropic/cloud-labs/terraform/theory/README.md

 By utilizing outputs in your Terraform configurations, you can easily extract and display important information about your infrastructure.

+We will see in the Modules section how to chain modules togheter.

 ### Data Sources

 Data sources allow you to fetch information from external sources or existing infrastructure.
 This can be useful for retrieving information about existing resources to be used in your configurations.

 #### Using Data Sources to Retrieve Secrets from Azure Key Vault

 One common scenario for using data sources in Terraform is to retrieve secrets stored in an Azure Key Vault.
 Below is an example that demonstrates how to use the `azurerm_key_vault_secret` data source to fetch a secret from an Azure Key Vault and use it in your Terraform configuration:

 ```hcl
 data "azurerm_key_vault_secret" "example_secret" {